 On 8 May 1945 Germany signed the German Instrument of Surrender, and Victory in Europe was declared.
 Allied leaders now focused on the Pacific theatre of war.
 They demanded that Japan surrender.
 Britain, America and China outlined the terms for surrender in the Potsdam Declaration on 26 July 1945.
 The declaration required Japan to comply or face ‘prompt and utter destruction’.
 When Japan did not surrender by 6 August 1945 an American bomber dropped the first atomic bomb on the city of Hiroshima.

 Three days later a second bomb was dropped on Nagasaki, south of Hiroshima.
 More than 100,000 people, mainly civilians, died instantly when the bombs detonated and tens of thousands more died over the following months from injuries, burns and radiation sickness.
 The atomic bombs were devastating on a level never before caused by a single weapon.

 Victory in Europe

-As the Allies in Europe closed in on Germany, the Chancellor of Germany, Adolf Hitler, took his own life.
-On 8 May 1945, his successor Grand Admiral Karl Dönitz authorised Germany’s surrender and ended the war in Europe.
+As the Allies in Europe closed in on Germany the Chancellor of Germany, Adolf Hitler, took his own life.
+On 8 May 1945 his successor Grand Admiral Karl Dönitz authorized Germany’s surrender and ended the war in Europe.
 More than 13,000 British POWs were released and people across the world celebrated in the streets.
 The Soviet Union (Russia) played a major role in the war in Europe.
 Tens of millions of people lost their lives in the largest battles and longest campaigns.
-The festivities across Europe were overshadowed by the knowledge that the War in the Pacific was not over yet.
+The festivities across Europe were overshadowed by the knowledge that the war in the Pacific was not over yet.